 Altogether Autism’s first strategic goal for this year was that autistic voices lead our work.

-Our Consumer Advisory Group members are part of a strategy group which set goals for Altogether Autism considered important to the autistic community.
+Our Advisory Group members are part of a strategy group which set goals for Altogether Autism considered important to the autistic community.

 Representatives of the strategy group attend the management group meetings to ensure the autistic and parent voice are actively represented at the highest level.